-Other days, we are waiting for big events to happen in our lives to be fulfilled, and we miss the tiny miracles that are constantly occurring.
+On other days, we are waiting for big events to happen in our lives to be fulfilled, and we miss the tiny miracles that are constantly occurring.

 Like I emboldened my daughter, you can also be the reason miracles happen for others.

 There are a million ways we could bring a miracle to life.
 We have within us what it takes to make great things happen.
-Being confident, prepared, and dedicated are the miracles that open the doors for endless possibilities.
+Being confident, prepared, and dedicated are the miracles that open the doors to endless possibilities.

 Be good, be compassionate, be determined, and Be the miracle for yourself and others.